- for SPG users100

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the Starwood Preferred Guest® Credit Card from American Express offers and the value of the AMEX Starwood Preferred Guest® Starpoints® you earn.

-The Starwood Preferred Guest card comes with a sign-up bonus of $100 statement credit after spending 1,000 in the first 3 months.
-While the number of credit isn’t as high as many other travel rewards cards, Starpoints are among the most valuable so this is still a solid bonus.
+The Starwood Preferred Guest card comes with a sign-up bonus of 75,000 Starpoints after spending $3,000 in the first 3 months.
+While the number of points is higher than the sign-up bonus of many other travel rewards cards, Starpoints are also among the most valuable so this is an outstanding bonus.

 The card offers two shortcuts to elite status.
 As a card member, you receive credit for 5 nights and 2 stays each year toward SPG Elite status.
 Alternatively, you can earn Gold status automatically by spending 30,000 on the card in a year.
 Cardholders also receive free premium internet access while staying at participating SPG hotels.